 Notoriety

-Deceptive and Dishonest dealings with UK Government
+Deceptive and Dishonest dealings with the UK Government

 The general approach of the UK Home Office is that concealment of information, or lack of frankness, will raise doubt about a person’s good character.
-An application will normally be refused where a person attempts to lie or conceal the truth about an aspect of their application, on the application form or during the course of inquiries.
+An application will normally be refused when a person attempts to lie or conceal the truth about an aspect of their application, on the application form or during the course of inquiries.

 Failure to disclose any outstanding charges or convictions, even if it is minor, will normally lead to a refusal of the application.

-The Home Office also shares and check information via intelligence reports from other government departments and agencies.
+The Home Office also shares and checks information via intelligence reports from other government departments and agencies.
 Any deceptions by an applicant at such government departments or agencies are thus highly likely to come out.